deepakkumarnd/arc/README.md

 ## Arc

-Arc is a simple text processing interface, it uses uniq commands in the backend.
+Arc is a simple text processing interface, it uses unix commands in the backend.
 I am developing this for fun in my free time.

 ## Build Status